Allegheny-Computer-Science-112-S2018/cs112-S2018-practical6-starter/README.md

 that can produce the output from running a campaign of experiments.
 GatorGrader will also run a JUnit test suite that will perform many checks on your implementation of the Java classes.
 More details about the GatorGrader checks are included later in this document and in the assignment sheet.
+With that said, since this assignment invites a student to practice designing and implementing their own system, several of the checks will be directly undertaken by the course instructor.

 When you use the `git commit` command to transfer your source code to your GitHub repository, [Travis CI](https://travis-ci.com/) will initialize a build